alecramsay/pg/docs/_pages/workflow.md

 permalink: workflow/
 ---

+TODO: Update this to reflect the new post-baseline workflow.

 This note describes the high-level workflow that Alec used for creating the maps for this study:

 (1) Copied the Official maps